Who Was Socrates?

 For Socrates, Athens was a classroom and he went about asking questions of the elite and common man alike, seeking to arrive at political and ethical truths.
 Socrates didn’t lecture about what he knew.
 In fact, he claimed to be ignorant because he had no ideas, but wise because he recognized his own ignorance.

-As a result, they clung to past glories, notions of wealth, and a fixation with physical beauty.
+As a result, they clung to past glories, notions of wealth and a fixation on physical beauty.
 Socrates attacked these values with his insistent emphasis on the greater importance of the mind.

 Athenian law allowed a convicted citizen to propose an alternative punishment to the one called for by the prosecution and the jury would decide.
 Instead of proposing he be exiled, Socrates suggested he be honored by the city for his contribution to their enlightenment and be paid for his services.